adamshostack/DFD3/README.md

 Are more space-efficient in a large diagram than circles.

 ## Boxed boundaries
 Clearly show what's inside, in a way that arcs often fail to do.
+Dashes and dots are clearly different from other elements and reproduce clearly with black and white printers.

 ## Double headed arrows
 Are easier to draw.
 They don't show initiation of a connection, which is sad, and that can be shown with one arrowhead filled, the other open.